rimelek/tutorial-docker-build/README.md

 - ENV
 - RUN

 You can implement more if you want to practice.
-Eben `COPY` can be implemented easily since we have `docker cp` to copy a file into a container even if that container is not running since everything is actually on the host somewhere and Docker knows where.
+Even `COPY` can be implemented easily since we have `docker cp` to copy a file into a container even if that container is not running since everything is actually on the host somewhere and Docker knows where.